 'World of Warcraft' Loses Sam Raimi But Gains New Writer

-According to Variety, Charles Leavitt is the latest screenwriter to give the script for the long-gestating World of Warcraft movie a pass.
+According to Variety, Charles Leavitt is the latest screenwriter to give the script for the long-gestating World of Warcraft movie a look-over.
 The project is set up at Legendary Pictures, and apparently, the production company is “sparked” by Leavitt's take on the movie.

 World of Warcraft is based on Blizzard Entertainment's popular massive multiplayer online role-playing game (MMORPG) of the same name that was launched in the United States in 2004.